AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/projectiles.md

 - *Animation*: Allows you to select an animation for the projectile.
 - *Spawn Range*: When you change the quantity of projectiles, you can have different projectiles spawn on different sets.
-For example, you can have a projectile with Quantity: 3 that fires the same projectile 3 times.
-However, if you add another Animation to the animation list, you can set the spawn range of each animation, indicating on which set those projectiles will fire.
+You can have a projectile with Quantity: 3 that fires the same projectile 3 times.
+However, if you add another animation to the animation list, you can set the spawn range of each animation which indicates on the setting that those projectiles will fire.
 For example, have a projectile with Quantity: 5, with the animation "Arcane Missile" set to spawn range 1-3, and the animation "Fire Missile" set to 4-5.
 So the first 3 waves will be Arcane Missiles, and the 4th and 5th will be Fire Missiles.
 (Shout to Mcadams for explanation.)
 - *Auto Rotate Animation*: Ticking this box will automatically rotate the animation.

 ### Grapple Options